AbhignaNagaraj/RNA2DNA/README.md

 3. Run the Tool:
-Use the following command in your terminal or command prompt: python RNA2DNA.py file.pdb
+Use the following command in your terminal or command prompt:

+python RNA2DNA.py file.pdb
-Replace file.pdb with the name of your ssRNA PDB file.
+(Replace file.pdb with the name of your ssRNA PDB file)

-4. Outputs:
+5. Outputs:
 The tool generates the following output files in the same directory:

 pre-DNA1.pdb: Intermediate ssDNA structure file.